charmychancey/MazeRush/ProjectDocumentation.md

 **If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

-See "Assistance/Odds and Ends" heading.
+See "Assistance/Odds and Ends" sections for the following contributors:
+- Risa Sathe
--Chance Lau
+- Chance Lau

 # Main Roles #